Information for parents about OSCAR services

 - Staffing: how many staff are on site?
-If the service is MSD Approved it will be required to have 2 staff on-site at all times, a centre-based ratio of 1 staff member to 10 children and on excursions a minimum of 1 to 8.
+If the service is MSD Accredited it will be required to have 2 staff on-site at all times, a centre-based ratio of 1 staff member to 10 children and on excursions a minimum of 1 to 8.
 Are they interacting with children?
 Do staff use a friendly and respectful and professional tone when talking to children?

 - Supervision procedures: do staff appear well-positioned to supervise children?
 If children are outside, is there a staff member present too?
 Are younger children appropriately supervised?
 Where are the toilets that the children use?

 - Training & qualifications: there are many competent OSCAR staff who do not have formal qualifications, but there should be at least a qualified first aider on site at all times.
 Have the staff had any other training for working with children and do they have any particular skills that they use in the programme e.g. sports, arts, music, cooking etc.

 - Enrolment: your child/ren should be enrolled in writing and the service should collect important information like medical conditions and emergency contact numbers for other people who could be contacted if you were unable to get to the service.

 - Food and snacks: what food and refreshments are served – what is the timing of snacks?
 Do the children have free access to drinking water?
 Do the food facilities appear hygienic and in good condition?

 - Programme and daily routine: is there visible information on activities and the programme schedule?
 Is there a variety of activities available and how much choice do children have?
 Does there appear to be a reasonable provision of equipment and resources?
 Is there suitable space for active play, including when there is wet weather?
 How does the service cater for the interests and greater independence of older children?